Sheffield Victoria railway station: Early history

-Having passed through the booking offie and reached the platform, the passenger will see before him a most ample, light and conveniently arranged station.
+Having passed through the booking office and reached the platform, the passenger will see before him a most ample, light and conveniently arranged station.
 It is covered by a light roof of iron and glass of the width of 83 ft and of the length of 400 ft.
 Here is recognised at a glance one of the first fruits of The Crystal Palace.
 This roof is the work of Messrs.
 Fox, Henderson and Co.
 It is the ridge and furrow roof, with Paxton gutters, which is so constructed as to receive and carry away not only the wet which may fall upon the roof, but the vapour condensed to water, which may at any time be found underneath.
 The centre of the roof throughout its length is raised so as to permit a line of ventilation.
 The roof is not sustained by any pillars, but its principals 25 ft apart, rest on the inner wall of the station buildings on one side, and an equally lofty wall on the other side.
 The glass of the roof is strong crown glass about the thickness of ordinary pottery.
 Its area is of the measurement of 34,600 superficial square feet…The platform is of the breadth of 40 ft and is about 1000 ft in length.
 Through the covered station run four lines of rails, while from the end of the station another line runs into a dock in the platform for the stopping and starting of the short east and west trains….The goods trains will not pass through the station at all.
 Two lines of rails are provided for them outside the north-eastern wall of the station and they will run past without coming at all in the way of the passenger traffic…The immense quantity of water that will be collected by the large roof will be made available for the water closets and urinals.
 The latter will be constructed of Minton’s white encaustic tiles, and will be open to the roof…The refreshment rooms have been taken at a handsome rent by Mr. Moyes, the spirited landlord of the Great Northern Hotel, at Lincoln…It has been constructed under the direction of John Fowler, Esq., engineer-in-chief of the company, who has been ably represented by Mr. King, the resident engineer; Messrs.
 Weightman, Hadfield and Goldie…being the architects.
 The arches upon which the station rests were built by Messrs.
 Miller, Blackie, and Shortridge.
 The approaches to the station, the platform, and the completion of the viaduct are the work of Messrs.
 J. and A. Ridal; and the station has been erected by Mr. Carlisle, the builder of the Beighton viaduct and the new Market Hall.